 One of the most valuable investments a company can make is in training managers, supervisory staff and human resources professionals on how to manage efficiently within the confines of applicable labor and employment laws.
 Clients look to us to provide training as a preventative measure, to help avoid litigation and minimize legal exposure, as well as to enhance the effectiveness of their managers.

 Throughout the United States we offer a wide range of customized training programs and workshops at our clients’ premises, as well as seminars and innovative programs adapted to clients’ specific needs.
-Our training programs include: providing a legal-psychological perspective on managing employees through effective communication; preventing, identifying and dealing with sexual and other unlawful harassment; advising on union awareness and avoidance; dealing with violence in the workplace; managing the interaction between the FMLA, ADA and workers compensation; enhancing interviewing skills and hiring while minimizing legal risks; and understanding restrictive covenants (e.g. non-competition agreements).
+Our training programs include: providing a legal-psychological perspective on managing employees through effective communication; preventing, identifying and dealing with sexual and other unlawful harassment; advising on unions and management-employee relations; dealing with violence in the workplace; managing the interaction between the FMLA, ADA and workers compensation; enhancing interviewing skills and hiring while minimizing legal risks; and understanding restrictive covenants (e.g. non-competition agreements).

 Traditional Labor Law

 We counsel clients in all facets of traditional labor law, both in the United States and internationally.
 We have represented many clients in administrative proceedings before the National Labor Relations Board and in union elections.

 We work closely with the firm's Corporate Practice in numerous transactions each year, providing counseling advice in connection with mergers and acquisitions and all the related complexities of dealing with what is often the most important asset (or liability concern) in a deal—the workforce.
 Our advice can include negotiating key parts of the primary transaction documents, analyzing risks in due diligence, assisting management with transitioning senior talent, dealing with workforce reductions, and overall company integrations.